nekesa-w/focusflow_taskapp/README.md

 ## Running Jupyter Notebook for LLM

 The LLM module is set up with Jupyter Notebook running on port `8888`.
-This allows users to interact with the **SmolLM2-135M-INSTRUCT** model, break down tasks, and experiment with the model directly.
+This allows users to interact with the fine-tuned **SmolLM2-135M-INSTRUCT** model, break down tasks, and experiment with the model directly.

 To interact with the Jupyter notebook: